bcgov/ag-sso-terraform/docs/readme.md

 7. **Review and Merge:**
    - DIAM team members review Sam's proposed changes and merge the request to create her client.

-### Client Credential Service Account Workflow:
+### Client Installation Request Workflow:

-If Sam's client is a Confidential Client and she needs its secret:
+For Sam to integrate this client into her application, she must possess the necessary details for the client, such as the `client secret` or the client `OIDC` installation `JSON`.
+In doing so, Sam will :

 1. **Create GitHub Issue:**
    - Sam goes to the DIAM IAC code base and creates a GitHub issue using the provided template.